Define one or multiple endpoints. This is a user-friendly wrapper for

 for time-to-event endpoints, and"non-tte"

-for all other types of endpoints (e.g., continous, binary, categorical, or repeated measurement.TrialSimulator
+for all other types of endpoints (e.g., continuous, binary, categorical, or repeated measurement.TrialSimulator

 will do some verification if an endpoint is of type"tte"